Gérard Feldzer: Biography

-As Founder and President of the "Transports passion" association, he has organized their annual meetings, exhibitions and events on ecomobility since 2005.
+As Founder and President of the "'" association, he has organized their annual meetings, exhibitions and events on ecomobility since 2005.

 On 1 January 2012, he became an Officier of the Légion d'honneur.

 Media

 Radio

 Feldzer has had a weekly radio show on France Info since 2009.
 Recent episodes include Circulez! il y a le monde à voir (Move! there is the world to see)).

 TV series

 Feldzer wrote and directed the following series: